bhavsec/reconspider/README.md

 ### Setting up the environment (Linux Operating System)

-Step 1 - cloning ReconSpider on your linux system.
+Step 1 - Cloning ReconSpider on your linux system.

 In order to download ReconSpider simply clone the github repository.
 Below is the command which you can use in order to clone ReconSpider repository.
 ```